MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

   |All regions|December 2023|
   |US Government Clouds|Second half of 2024|

+> [!NOTE]
+> Currently, this feature isn't available for US Government Clouds.

 ## Prerequisites

 Credentials use secrets stored in Azure Key Vault.
 To allow you to create credentials, your administrator needs to configure Azure Key Vault first.